Database Endpoints

 Certificate Validation

-Not all database clients will validate a database server certificate by default!
+❗️ Not all Database clients will validate a Database server certificate by default.

-command in order to perform validation.
-After the Endpoint has been provisioned, the Database will also need restarted in order to update the Database's certificate to include the Endpoint's hostname.
+For MySQL and PostgreSQL, you will need to retrieve a CA certificate using the aptible environment:ca_cert command in order to perform validation.
+After the Endpoint has been provisioned, the Database will also need to be restarted in order to update the Database's certificate to include the Endpoint's hostname.
 See the Database Encryption in Transit page for more details.

 If the remote service is not able to validate your database certificate, please contact support for assistance.